VERSION 2

 If I could command attention just by standing there, imagine what I could do if I went all-in on my vision?

-I worked as a bouncer for several years, It was traumatic years—really.
-But I was known as that guy.
+I worked as a bouncer for several years, It was traumatic years—really, but that's how you build a character as a man, through hardship, I was known as that guy.
 The one who could command attention just by walking into a room.
 It didn’t matter if I said a word—people noticed.
 When I was working as a bouncer, it became even more obvious.
 Standing at the door, watching over the crowd, I realized I had a presence that people couldn’t ignore.
 But back then, that attention wasn’t about what I could do or what I stood for.
 It was just surface-level noise.

 “Saad?
 Yeah, he’s the guy who can pull anyone he wants.”